~ 7 MIN READ

 RACI can help you align your employees to different roles in your project or process—here’s how to get started.

-Special thanks to Brett Knowles, executive partner at PM2 Consulting, for his insight on this topic.
+Special thanks to Brett Knowles, Chief Executive Office at Hirebook, for his insight on this topic.

 Many organizations are familiar with the general concept of RACI, but they can’t put a finger on exactly how it’s used—so here’s a simple RACI definition: